espcarlo27-byte/jce-cyber-lab/simulations/SIM-001-Phishing-Email/steps.md

 ### The important part is the phishing URL that the user will click.

 ---
+---

 ## 4. User Clicks the Link (Windows 11) — Generate Telemetry

-On Windows 11:
+**On Windows 11:**
    - Open the “email” or text file
    - Click the link or copy/paste into Chrome/Edge
    - The webpage hosted by Kali should load

 ### This generates: